 As an org you make available to your employees a whole lot of components as rewards for the contribution they make to the organization

-EVP has multiple facets made up of tangible as well as intangible benefits and rewards.
-When building up your EVP you need understand
+Employee Value Proposition has multiple facets made up of tangible as well as intangible benefits and rewards.

 Of course there is a gap between the organization’s identity and image.
-Hence the criticality to have an EVP that will ascertain your talent pool becomes your brand ambassador.
+Hence the criticality to have an Employee Value Proposition that will ascertain your talent pool becomes your brand ambassador.

 Talent building is very similar in basis to acquiring a client.
 HR needs to implement the cycle of Attract – Develop – Retain on talent.

 Employees develop, deliver, and support the overall end customer experience on an ongoing basis.
 High-engagement organizations constantly strive towards not only training their employees but also enabling their success.